q2333gh/q2333gh.github.io/_posts/2023-07-07-blog-under-construction.md

 9.auto convert normal .md to jekyll .md with filename-dates and --- ---  include metadatas ,at the begin of every blog , use for classify and title display.

+10.click in each blog show its post date

 ## useful data collectings:
 1.add visitors record,
 2.free to leave a msg.